fgrosse/prox/IDEAS.md

 ### Client / Server

-- command or config to mark processes (highlight its output either via background color or marks on the left (e.g. ┃, ║, ┋, …)
+- command or config to mark processes (highlight its output either via background color or marks on the left (e.g. ┃, ║, ┋, …) this could also use more advanced ad hoc rules if structured logging is enabled (e.g. host="foobar")
 - command or config to scale processes (start new instances)
 - command to simulate process crashes without bringing down the whole stack (can already be done via kill)